 - Shut off power totally at the breaker or external lever.

 - Get rid of plant debris around the air conditioner.
 Once you’ve removed all the refuse within a two-foot radius, you can use a fine-bristled brush or vacuum to gingerly clean the condenser fins.
-Kinked fins can also impact effectiveness, so you can attempt to straighten them with a blunt knife.
+Kinked fins can also impact effectiveness.

 - Use a hose nozzle to slowly remove gunk off the fins from inside the equipment.
 Don’t get water on the fan motor.

 When air conditioning units don’t have ample refrigerant, they’ll struggle to remove heat and humidity from your rooms.

 Here are several signs that your system is seeping refrigerant:

 - It takes too long to refresh your space and you’re regularly decreasing the temperature on the thermostat.